Andre Iguodala: 2015–16 season: Sixth Man of the Year runner-up

 On November 11, 2015, Iguodala scored a season-high 20 points against the Memphis Grizzlies to help the Warriors begin the season 9–0.
-The Warriors' NBA-record start ended after 24 wins when they lost to the Milwaukee Bucks 108–95 on December 12.
+The Warriors' NBA-record start ended after 24 wins when they lost to the Milwaukee Bucks by a score 108–95 on December 12.
 An ankle injury suffered in early March forced Iguodala to miss 13 straight games.
 The Warriors finished the regular season as the first seed in the Western Conference with a 73–9 record, the best overall record in NBA history, surpassing the 1995–96 Chicago Bulls' mark of 72–10, while Iguodala finished as runner-up for the 2015–16 NBA Sixth Man of the Year Award.

-In the first round of the playoffs, the Warriors faced the eighth-seeded Houston Rockets, and in a Game 4 win on April 24, Iguodala scored a season-high 22 points.
+In the first round of the playoffs, the Warriors faced the #8-seed Houston Rockets, and in a Game 4 win on April 24, Iguodala scored a season-high 22 points.
 The Warriors went on to defeat the Rockets in five games.
 In the second round, Iguodala helped the Warriors defeat the Portland Trail Blazers in five games to qualify for the Western Conference Finals.
 In their conference finals match-up with the Oklahoma City Thunder, Iguodala helped the Warriors fight back from a 3–1 deficit in the series to win clinch a 4–3 victory.
 In Game 6 of the series, Iguodala's defense on Kevin Durant and Russell Westbrook was key to the Warriors forcing Game 7.
 In Game 7, Iguodala started in place of Harrison Barnes and again marked Kevin Durant.
 With a Game 7 victory, the Warriors moved on to the NBA Finals for the second straight year.
 The Warriors would again play the Cleveland Cavaliers for the championship.
-Despite the Warriors going up 3–1 in the series following a Game 4 win, they went on to lose the series in seven games to become the first team in NBA history to lose the championship series after being up 3–1.
-In the deciding Game 7 with the score tied at 89 late in the game, Iguodala was going for a potential layup when Cleveland's James recovered for a chase-down block with 1:50 remaining, a play which came to be known as "The Block".
+Despite the Warriors going up 3–1 in the series following a Game 4 victory, they went on to lose the series in seven games to become the first team in NBA history to lose the championship series after being up 3–1.
+In the deciding Game 7 with the score tied at 89 late in the game, Iguodala was going for a potential layup when Cleveland's James recovered for a chase-down block with 1:50 remaining, a play which came to be known as "The Block."